How to Fibreglass a Roof

-Can I something other that PU adhesive?
-Yes a product like Fix-All also works and is available at nearly all DIY chains, but never silicone.
+For an alternative to PU adhesive a product like Fix-All also works and is available at nearly all DIY chains, but never silicone.

 How to cut a fiberglass trim

-The best way to cut fibreglass trims is with sharp tin snips as this creates no dust, use this first.
+The best way to cut fibreglass trims is with sharp tin snips as this creates no dust, make these your first choice.
 For more difficult cuts and trimming I use a cordless multi tool like the fast and versatile Ryobi, which is listed in roofing tools further down and at the bottom of the page.